stevenyoung/sentimental/readme.md

-**/collection** contains python scripts used to retrieve and store status messages
+**/collection** contains python scripts used to retrieve and store status messages.

 **/exploration** visualizers, estimators